eddyK15501/eddyK15501/README.md

 - 🤙 How to reach me: itgma1231@gmail.com or 919-279-5471
 - 🎧 Listening to: No Other Heart - Mac DeMarco

-Sleazy, impure, & cowardice.
-Not my type...and we keep things moving.

 🥂 Cheers!

 <!---